⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 The Grand Balkan Tour offers a unique, personalized journey that allows you to make the most of your time in the heart of the Balkans.
 Travel in comfort in a spacious, air-conditioned minivan.
-A licensed tour guide is available throughout the tour to ensure an optimal experience.
+A licensed tour guide is available throughout the trip to ensure an optimal experience.

 Bosnia and Herzegovina – Slovenia